 Methods and Data

 The estimates were produced as part of the Global Burden of Disease Study 2016.
 The analytical methods of this study have been standardised over two decades of scientific work, which has been reported in over 16,000 peer-reviewed publications, making it the most widely used approach globally for disease burden estimation.
 These methods enable standardised comparisons of health loss caused by different diseases and risk factors, between geographic units, sexes, and age groups, and over time in a unified framework.
 The key metric used for this comparison is disability-adjusted life years (DALYs), which is the sum of the number of years of life lost due to premature death and a weighted measure of the years lived with disability due to a disease or injury.
 The use of DALYs to track disease burden is recommended by India’s National Health Policy of 2017.
-Through an elaborate process, all data sources and inputs available to estimate disease burden in every state and union territory of India were identified and a tempts were made to access these data.
+Through an elaborate process, all data sources and inputs available to estimate disease burden in every state and union territory of India were identified and attempts were made to access these data.
 These included censuses, vital registration, Sample Registration System, large-scale national household surveys, other population-level surveys and cohort studies, disease surveillance data, disease programme-level data, administrative records of health services, disease registries, and a wide range of other studies conducted across India.
 Access to several important datasets was facilitated by senior government officials.
 Data were included in the analysis if they met quality and inclusion criteria.

 Indian Council of Medical Research, Public Health Foundation of India, and Institute for Health Metrics and Evaluation.
 India: Health of the Nation's States - The India State-level Disease Burden Initiative.
 New Delhi, India: ICMR, PHFI, and IHME; 2017.